SimoneFumagalli/Software_and_Computing/README.md

     return y_to_test
 ```

 * `checking_batch` is the function to control the size of the batch, always due to the presence of the possibility to validate the model.
-In that case, the size of the X and y sets are reduced and so the batch must be control to not be higher than the new size of the two parameters.
+In that case, the size of the X and y sets are reduced and so the batch must be controlled to not be higher than the new size of the two parameters.

 ```python
 def checking_batch(self,i, y_train):